This year will mark my fourth Mother’s Day as a mother. My fifth Mother’s Day as a stepmom but my fourth Mother’s Day as a Mother.

 There are going to be people who read this post and question why I would do a photoshoot with JUST my daughter and not my stepchildren too.
-In fact, there will be people who are completely outraged.
+There will be people who are completely outraged.

-While the questions came with some judgement, I was more than happy to answer.
+While the question came with some judgement, I was more than happy to answer.

-That being said it is difficult to answer.
-I need to tread very lightly, because the answer could come out/or be interpreted very very wrong.
+That being said it is a difficult question to answer.
+I need to tread very lightly, because the answer could come out/or be interpreted very, very wrong.

 So before I go ahead and answer it for all of you, I want to make it very clear that I love my stepchildren VERY much.